 It might be tempting to record every single call, but not every phone call needs to be recorded.
 Here are some recommended call types to record.

-Recording your client meetings is a great way to track your projects and hold people accountable for deadlines and updates.
-With client call recordings, you can use them to make project updates or share them with your teammates who weren’t able to join the meeting.
+Recording client meetings is a great way to track your projects and hold people accountable for deadlines and updates.
+You can use client call recordings to make project updates or share them with your teammates who weren’t able to join the meeting.

-With many people involved in conference calls, a recording of the call is beneficial because you can transcribe them to share with your team or others.
-For example, Fortune 500 companies give quarterly updates via conference calls to investors and government agencies, which are then transcribed and made publically available.
+With many people involved in conference calls, recording the call is beneficial because you can transcribe it to share with your team or others.
+For example, Fortune 500 companies give quarterly updates via conference calls to investors and government agencies, which are transcribed and made publicly available.

 Without call recordings, journalists could be sued for misquoting the interviewee.
-By providing proof of what the interviewee said, journalists remained protected.
+By having proof of what the interviewee said, journalists remained protected.
+Similarly, business owners who interview experts for article content should record those calls to ensure accuracy, protect themselves from misquotations, and streamline content creation.

 Recordings of calls with customers can help your team provide better support and learn how to work better with customers.
-You can use recordings of customer calls during team training sessions to let your team know how to professionally answer the phone when customers call and other best practices.
+You can use customer call recordings during team training sessions to let your team know how to professionally answer the phone when customers call and other best practices.

-Just like customer service calls, sales calls can be recorded to help improve your sales team.
-You can use these recordings to teach your team how to better improve their calls, or use their call recordings as examples of what a good sales call looks like.
+Just like customer service calls, sales call recordings can help improve your sales team.
+You can use these recordings to coach your team on how to improve their calls or use them as examples of good sales calls.

-As your business starts getting more customers, you’ll want to know what’s working and what can be improved for your current and future customers.
-By recording calls with your current customers, you can use these as an opportunity to learn where you can improve the customer experience.
+As your business gets more customers, you’ll want to know what’s working and what can be improved.
+By recording calls with your current customers, you can learn how to improve the customer experience.

 Need an easy way to record phone calls?
-Start recording phone calls with just one click with the OpenPhone web app.
+Start recording phone calls with just one click using the OpenPhone web or mobile app.

-- Record your calls with the touch of the “recording” button in the web app dialer
+- Record your calls by touching the Rec button in the web or mobile app dialer.

-- All recorded audio will be available on the conversation screen right after you finish recording.
-Go back and listen whenever.
+- All recorded audio will be available on the conversation screen after you finish recording.
+Go back and listen whenever you need to.

-- Download the call recording(s) right to your computer.
+- Download the call recording(s) to your phone or computer.

 - If you have a shared phone number for your team, call recordings will be available to everyone with access to that number.